What Affects Reading Comprehension Skills?

 The whole purpose of reading anything is to learn something.
 Comprehension is the ultimate goal of the reading process.

 Teach to the Wall is a study technique to use when learning new information.
 This technique can be used with any subject and is a priceless tool for any student.
 The Teach to the Wall strategy is taken from the book “The Overnight Student” by Dr. M. L. Jones.
-I first read about this book and study technique in the Ron Paul Curriculum under Gary North’s, “ABC Academic Boot Camp”.
+A pdf copy of the book can be found HERE.
+A quick explanation can be found HERE.